MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 ### Step 5: Request for security tokens

-After successfully completing the previous step, the app makes a POST request to the `/token` endpoint and provides the continuation token obtained from the previous step to acquire security tokens.
+The app makes a POST request to the `/token` endpoint and provides the continuation token that it obtained from the previous step to acquire security tokens.

 Here's an example of the request (we present the example request in multiple lines for readability):